Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 chemical
 diameter
 ```
-Providing a CPU with non-aligned data is akin to presenting you the same list in this way :
+Providing a CPU with non-aligned data is akin to presenting you the same list in this way:
 ```
 although
        boundary